-A 10,000 square foot commercial parking lot typically runs $40,000–$80,000 for new construction in 2026.
-That breaks down to $4–$8 per square foot installed — but the range is wide because site conditions, region, and specifications vary significantly.
+A 10,000 square foot commercial parking lot typically runs $40,000 to $80,000 for new construction in 2026.
+That breaks down to $4 to $8 per square foot installed.
+Prices swing that much because of what's underground, where you are, and how the lot is spec'd.

 Calculating Your Material Tonnage